-2.1 CPU Descriptions
+2.1 CPU Description

 The Z89C00 core is a high-performance DSP that has a modified Harvard-type architecture with separate program and data memories.
-The design has been optimized for processing power and silicon space.
+The design has been optimized for processing power.

-The Z89C00 used in the Z90356 device has been modified.
-The multiplier is disabled and is not accessible.
+The Z89C00 used in the Z90T366 device has been modified.
+The multiplier is disabled.
 However, the X and Y registers in the multiplier are still available and can be used as general-purpose registers.
 Refer to ZiLOG's Z89C00 documentation.